Shuzhengz/F/README.md

-# F
-Discord bot that pays respect
+# FDiscord bot that pays respectDon't look too deep into the code I didn't spend time on this lol